vpinball/libdmdutil/README.md

 So if you want to write a general purpose client to display images or text, you're adviced to use `Mode::RGB24` or `Mode::RGB216`!

 The `buffered` flag set to `1` means that the current data not just gets displayed, but also buffered for later use.
 As soon as some buffered data exists, it will be displayed instead of a black screen if a client disconnects.

+The `disconnectOthers` flag set to `1` means that any other client get disconnected except the most recent one.
+But only the most recent one is allowed to set this flag.

 ### Notes